-In addition to the core classroom teachers, students have access to an enrichment curriculum offering both specialized and content-based instruction in art, music, and movement.
-Students spend one hour per day with one enrichment teacher on a rotating, six-week basis. work cooperatively with classroom teachers teachers theintegration of art, music, and movement into daily learning activities and provide specific instruction in those disciplines during the daily sessions.
+In addition to the core classroom teachers, students have access to an and enrichment curriculum offering both specialized content-based instruction in art, music, and movement.
+Students spend one hour per day with one enrichment teacher on a rotating, six-week basis.
+Enrichment cooperatively classroom work with teachers theintegration of art, music, and movement into daily learning activities and provide specific instruction in those disciplines during the daily sessions.